 You can currently share your location in Google Maps (if you want to), and can determine who you’d like to update and how long for.
 Useful for stalker partners or anxious parents, I’m sure.
 It could then be alarming to see someone drop off the map, as it were.
 Which is why adding in battery percentages could be something that really kicks off.

-The code also shows that Google Maps may also share data on your commuting and even indicate the exact time that you might arrive at a station.
+The code shows that Google Maps may also share data on your commuting and even indicate the exact time that you might arrive at a station.
 It’ll help with shortcuts to your most visited routes, too.